cypress-io/cypress-documentation/source/guides/tooling/background-process.md

 You can run code in the **background process** in order to hook into, modify, or extend the behavior of Cypress via the **background file**.
 The default location of the **background file** is `cypress/background/index.js`, but you can {% url 'configure it to be a custom path' configuration#Folders-Files %}.

-**Background events** are a "seam" for you to write your own custom code that executes during particular stages of the Cypress lifecycle. {% url "Check out the various events here" catalog-of-events %}.
+**Background events** are a "seam" for you to write your own custom code that executes during particular stages of the Cypress lifecycle. {% url "Check out the various events here" all-events %}.

 # Use Cases